fin-cli/handbook/references/documentation-standards.md

         + Comment must end in full-stops, exclamation marks, or question marks.
         + Eg: `# Create database.`
     - Command
         + Must start with `$` and a space.
-Eg: `$ wp db create`
+Eg: `$ fin db create`
     - Sample Output
         + Keep exact output.
 Note spaces and indentation in the output.
 Exception: If output is very long, it could be truncated to show suitable section only.
         + Eg: `Success: Database created.`
 * If possible, keep at least two examples for each command.
 One showing basic use and another advanced use.
 More use cases the better.

-For more details on how WP-CLI understands the PHPdoc, please see the [commands cookbook](https://make.wordpress.org/cli/handbook/commands-cookbook/).
+For more details on how FIN-CLI understands the PHPdoc, please see the [commands cookbook](https://make.wordpress.org/cli/handbook/commands-cookbook/).

 ### Class annotation